Below are a collection of documents related to the Local Plan

 Prior to the Covid-19 pandemic, the Council had published a new Statement of Community Involvement (see 2019 document, below).
 However, in response to the current situation, the Interim SCI will be in operation until further notice.
 The interim SCI will be reviewed in light of changing circumstances.

-Set out below are details of the previously adopted SCI, for information.
+Additionally, details of the previously adopted (pre-interim) SCI are set out below, for information.

 COVID-19 Update: During this time all consultations are being carried out electronically and physical inspection of documents are not possible at Council buildings including Loxley House, Central or other libraries.
 If you have any questions, please do not hesitate to contact via email on firstname.lastname@example.org.